Gorglath/GEngine_Project/README.md

 GEngine is a custom built game engine which uses Ogre3d-Next. <br />

 ## Usage
+The project only works on release x64, since only ogre-next x64 release is built.
 Currently GEngine is still a work in progress and is bound to changes. <br />

 ## Dependencies